Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an extraordinary life.

 How to avoid the winter workout rut

-When the winter weather descends upon us, it’s easy to skimp on our workouts.
-And who can blame us?
-It’s colder.
+You’ve probably noticed that when the winter weather descends, skipping workouts becomes the norm.
+And who can blame you?
+It’s colder; maybe it’s raining or snowing out.
 It gets darker earlier.
-We’re wearing more clothing than usual.
+You’re wearing more clothing than usual.
 And it’s so tempting to forgo working out in favor of staying bundled up on the couch with a good book.

-To help you fight through the wintertime workout woes, and leverage the many benefits of physical activity, here are 5 simple things you can do to encourage and motivate yourself:
+To help you find the motivation to work out and leverage the many benefits of physical activity, here are five simple things you can do to encourage yourself:

 JOIN A LEAGUE